Michael Guider: Renee Aitken

 Renee Aitken was abducted from her home at Narooma, on the south coast of New South Wales, in February 1984.
 She was five years old.
-The chief suspect was Brian James Fitzpatrick, who had done time in prison for indecent assault.
+The chief suspect was Brian James Fitzpatrick, who had previously been imprisoned for indecent assault.
 Fitzpatrick died in a car crash just weeks before he was due to appear at an inquest into Aitken's death.

-By 2006, Hofman suspected that Guider may have been involved in Aitken's disappearance.
-At the time, Guider was working just two hour's drive from Narooma, in a Canberra suburb.
+By 2006, Denise Hofman suspected that Guider may have been involved in Aitken's disappearance.
+At the time, Guider was working just two hours' drive from Narooma, in a Canberra suburb.
 His mug shot was identified by a member of the Aitken family and an important witness in the case.
 He had clippings about Aitken in his scrapbook on missing children, and these clippings came from local papers in Narooma, which implied that he had been in the area.
 However, police considered that there was insufficient evidence to make it worth following up on Hofman's theory.
 Hofman drew the attention of police to a sketch by Guider, which depicted a girl with a strong resemblance to Aitken.
-Police viewed the sketch but there were no further developments.
+Police viewed the sketch, but there were no further developments.

 Authorship

 While in prison, Guider continued to pursue his interest in Aboriginal culture and history, writing a number of booklets on the subject.
 These booklets were sent to various councils in Sydney and held in various local libraries, as well as the State Library of New South Wales.
-He produced something like sixteen booklets, varying in length from six pages to twenty-eight.
-He also commenced study of archeology and attained a degree in this field.
+He produced sixteen booklets, varying in length from six pages to twenty-eight.